clirdlf/ip_monitor_sidekiq/README.md

 ## Adding Manifests

-* Save the Excel spreadsheets of the manifiests collected by institutions into `lib/manifests`.
+* Save the Excel spreadsheets of the manifiests collected by institutions into `open lib/manifests`.
 * **Validate** the manifests (`rails import:validate`)
 * **Import** the manifests into the database (`rails import:manifests`)
 * Start the app container (`foreman start`)